Jinming-Zhang/EverythingCS/Unreal/Multiplayer/OnlineSubsystem.md

 - Join session
 - Start session
 - Destroy session

+# Two Steps
+## Client to create a session
+1. Creating the session with configs, then (optionally go to a lobby scene) wait for others to join
+## Clients to search/join a session
+1. Create search configs
+2. Find sessions match the config
+3. Retrieve the ip and other information for the sessions that we can use to join

 # Coding
 We'll use the online subsystem interface provided by unreal as an abstract layer to interact with the specific online service we enabled.